ZayStallard/FreeCodeCamp-ResponsiveWebDesign-Projects/README.md

 # FreeCodeCamp-ResponsiveWebDesign-Projects
-This repo has a total of 5 front-end projects, which are coded as part of Free-Code-Camp's Responsive-Web-Design course using HTML, CSS, Bootstrap, Formspree, imgBB.
+This repo has a total of 5 front-end projects, which are coded as part of Free-Code-Camp's Responsive-Web-Design course using HTML, CSS, Bootstrap, Formspree & imgBB.
 These projects can be viewed using the below links.